Who am I?

 On line Restaurant Booking Service DIMMI’S says:

-“…For more than 15 years Giovanni Pizza has provided a warm, family-friendly atmosphere in which to enjoy some of the most delicious slices of pizza around… like the recommended chilli and calamari pizza… the menu caters to a wide range of tastes…”
+“…For more than 15 years Giovanni Pizza has provided … some of the most delicious slices of pizza around… like the recommended chilli and calamari pizza… the menu caters to a wide range of tastes…”

 Experience Pizza Perfection that puts the competition through a Blander.